 - Positions and G magnitudes for more than 2000 quasars – extragalactic sources used to define the celestial reference frame.

-Access: All the data will be available from the ESA Gaia Archive: http://gea.esac.esa.int/archive/ and from the main partner data centres:
+Access: All the data was made available from the ESA Gaia Archive: http://gea.esac.esa.int/archive/ and from the main partner data centres:

 Centre de Données astronomiques de Strasbourg (CDS): http://cds.unistra.fr/gaia